 IT teams should be able to configure security policies and business apps on devices in bulk, without having to physically handle them.
 This is especially critical for an enterprise having workforce located at several geographic locations

-The chosen MDM software should give total control of the device to the IT.
+An MDM software should give total control of the device to the IT.
 The IT teams should be able to lock down devices like kiosks, digital signage by configuring minuscule features of the device- from branding to hardware.
-IT administrators should be able to configure settings such network, sharing and media on managed devices.
+IT administrators should be able to configure settings such as network, sharing and media on managed devices.

 An MDM solution should explicitly help in-app management- IT should be able to publish or block apps, update apps remotely and also push enterprise apps privately on managed devices.

 Controlling browsing, allowing or disallowing websites and publishing content and resources on managed devices is crucial for equipping the devices for work while maintaining data costs on devices.
 An MDM solution should be able to drive content management for the enterprise, irrespective of deployment type.
 When the devices are deployed like kiosks or digital signage, IT admins should be able to configure versatile content on the device, remotely.